Diallo75012/kubeadm_updating_cluster/notes.md

 **x3 resources are needed to have a `validatingAdmissionPolicy` setup:**
 - a `ValidationAdmissionPolicy`: That is the main subset of the policy which enforces a behaviour check or restriction.
-- `parameter resources`: Some resources defined with some expressions constraint or precision in order for the `ValidatingAdmissionPolicy` to know parameter of the `kind:` (ConfigMap, CRD, Pod, etc...) that need to be fulfilled. (optional can also not be set, if so, do not specify `spec.paramKind` in `ValidatingAdmissionPolicy`)
+- `parameter resources`: Some resources defined with some expressions constraint or precision in order for the `ValidatingAdmissionPolicy` to know parameter of the `kind:` (ConfigMap, CRD, Pod, etc...) that need to be fulfilled. (optional can also not be set, if so, do not specify `spec.paramKind` in `ValidatingAdmissionPolicy`.
+What is interesting with `parameter resources` is that we can create our custom `yaml` with our custom `apiVersion:` and custon `kind:` and use any custum fields after `metadata:` (which even if custom can be namespaced or not).
+Then in the `ValidatingAdmissionPolicy` use `paramKind` to reference it and use the `matchExpression` to check against it and in the other hand in `ValidatingAdmissionPolicyBinding` have a `paramRef` and also reference it there.
 - q `ValidatingAdmissionPolicyBinding`: here is the one making the `ValidationAdmissionPolicy` and the `parameter resources` to be linked.
 Even when we don't have `paramter resources` specified, this `ValidatingAdmissionPolicyBinding` is mandatory and the minimal set up is `ValidatingAdmissionPolicy` with `ValidatingAdmissionPolicyBinding` (and `spec.paramKind` not specified in `ValidatingAdmissionPolicy`)

 ## a `ValidatingAdmissionPolicy`